You have no items in your shopping cart.

 Pressure sores should be dressed appropriately according to the individual clinical requirements, pressure relieving products serve as effective in both the prevention and treatment of pressure sores.
 It essential that carers assess whether or not the mattress/cushion is intact for use, for example if it is an air mattress is it fully inflated.
 It is also fundamental that the patient has the appropriate mattress or cushion surface to suit their individual requirements.

-Beaucare stocks a wide range of pressure relief products are available designed to suited to patients of all risks and various degrees of severity of condition.
+Beaucare stocks a wide range of pressure relief products which are designed to suit patients of all risks and various degrees of severity of condition.
 It is intrinsic that patients have the pressure devices designed for their specific requirements so they receive the optimum quality of care and treatment.
 Some of our pressure relief devices include:

 Pressure relief mattresses are especially important as they provide bedbound patients with the therapeutic pressure care they need.
 Some mattresses provide static support surfaces designed to redistribute pressure and others are comprised of alternating support surfaces with inflatable cells alternately inflating and deflating to offer an active variation of pressure.
 These mattresses are specifically designed for those who are confined to their beds and are technologically adapted to prevent pressure sores from forming or increasing in severity.